cphung1/scheduler/README.md

 # Interview Scheduler
-React scheduler that allows users to create, delete and edit appointmments.
+React scheduler that allows users to create, delete and edit appointments.
 Users can enter the name of interviewee, and select from a list of available interviewers.
 Application includes built-in test features.

 ## Final Product
 **Main Page**